Thomas Häßler: Borussia Dortmund (1998–1999)

 Due to a contract clause, Häßler could leave Karlsruhe immediately on a free transfer.
 He decided to join Borussia Dortmund, which had won the UEFA Champions League in 1997.
 There he met the later assistant of the Germany national team, Michael Skibbe, then with 32 years the youngest head coach in the history of the Bundesliga.
 In the course of the season, there were some serious disputes between Häßler and Skibbe because the latter entrusted the midfield leadership to Andreas Möller.
 In the end, Häßler made only 18 appearances and never played over the full 90 minutes.

 1860 Munich (1999–2003)

 Disappointed about his season in Dortmund, Häßler left the club towards Bavaria and signed a contract with TSV 1860 Munich.
 He spent four very successful years in Munich and became an important part of the team.
 Already in his first season the club reached a sensational fourth place in the Bundesliga.
 After they failed to win against Leeds United in the qualification for the UEFA Champions League, Häßler and his team participated in the UEFA Cup.
 But also with 1860 Munich he failed to overcome the competition's third round.
 In the following two years, the club took part in the UEFA Intertoto Cup but didn't manage to succeed.
+He made his 400th and final Bundesliga appearance in a 4–2 home defeat against Bochum on 24 May 2003.
 After the 2002–03 season, Häßler left Munich to finish his career in Austria.